This discretionary scheme provides 2 types of grant - Crisis Grants and Community Care Grants. These grants do not need to be paid back.

-If you live in North Ayrshire, you can check eligibility and apply:
+If you live in North Ayrshire, you can check eligibility and:

-Track the progress of your application online.
+You can also track the progress of your application online.
 You'll need the tracking reference number (given to you at the time of application).
 Please ensure you allow pop-ups in your browser.

 When can't I apply for a grant?

 - have already received 3 Crisis Grants.
 The number of Crisis Grants that you can receive from all the Scottish Councils in any 12 month rolling period is limited to 3.
 Further awards within this period will only be given in exceptional circumstances and are at the discretion of the council